githedgehog/dataplane/design-docs/src/mdbook/src/dataplane/design-session.md

 </section>
 <section>

-### Hedgehog Plugin
+### Zebra Plugin

 This is a planned [zebra] plugin in the same spirit as [`fpm`](https://docs.frrouting.org/projects/dev-guide/en/latest/fpm.html#id1) or [`dataplane_fpm_nl`](https://docs.frrouting.org/projects/dev-guide/en/latest/fpm.html#dplane-fpm-nl).

-The core idea is to have a plugin that can be dynamically loaded into `zebra` and will listen to the `zebra` event stream for updates.
+The core idea is to have a plugin that can be dynamically loaded into [zebra] and will listen to the [zebra event stream](https://github.com/FRRouting/frr/blob/ee5a3456d34a756c70ad8856ab7be7bed75ee31c/zebra/zebra_dplane.h#L114-L217) for updates.
 The plugin will then take those updates and push them into the dataplane agent, allowing the dataplane to react to route updates.

 </section>